publicsensors/BathymetryLab/README.md

 (In development) IPython notebook containing instructions for two lab activities:
 1. Approximate the speed of sound in air using measurements collected at a fixed distance over variable values of `c`, sound speed.
 Requires micropython firmware on ESP8266 or PyBoard microcontrollers and HC-SR04 sensor.
 2. Measure and map the change in seafloor/bathymetry using a HCSR04 with a waterproof transducer.
 Students collect data at fixed intervals along a dock or pier and then create a plot of the bathymetry using python on their own computers.

+AcousticSensorLabHandout.ipynb contians all of the instructions for students to complete the assignment, but leaves out example executable code and data for figures.